-The latest version of Windows 10 is the Fall Creators Update—version “1709”—and was released in September 2017.
+The latest version of Windows 10 is the April 2018 Update, version “1803,” which was released on April 30, 2018.
 Microsoft releases new major updates every six months.

 These major updates can take some time to reach your PC, since Microsoft and PC manufacturers do extensive testing before fulling rolling them out.
 Let’s take a look what’s included in the latest version, how to find our what version you’re running, and how you can skip the wait and get the latest version if you don’t already have it.

-The Latest Version is the Fall Creators Update
+The Latest Version is the April 2018 Update

-The latest version of Windows 10 is the Fall Creators Update.
-This is Windows 10 version 1709, and it was released on April 30, 2018.
+The latest version of Windows 10 is the April 2018 Update.
+This is Windows 10 version 1803, and it was released on April 30, 2018.
 This update was codenamed “Redstone 4” during its development process, and its original rumored name was the “Spring Creators Update.”

 How to Check if You Have the Latest Version